 At the Michael E. DeBakey VA Medical Center, our surgeons perform over 300 open-heart surgeries and more than 100 lung and esophageal procedures at MEDVAMC annually, making it the busiest VA cardiac center in the United States.
 The MEDVAMC offers many unique surgical possibilities for cardiac surgery patients, including one of the few percutaneous valve options in the VA system.

-At Ben Taub Hospital, world renowned thoracic and trauma surgeon Kenneth L. Mattox, M.D., Chief of Staff, joins Matthew J. Wall, Jr., M.D., Deputy Chief of Surgery and Chief of Cardiothoracic Surgery at Ben Taub Hospital, in leading one of the busiest cardiac surgery programs at a municipal hospital in the nation, where the underserved receive care for the most complex cardiac, thoracic, and trauma cases.
-The surgical volume has doubled over the past four years at Ben Taub, and acute coronary syndrome treatment outcomes have topped national standards.
+At Ben Taub Hospital, world renowned thoracic and trauma surgeon Kenneth L. Mattox, M.D., chief of staff, joins Matthew J. Wall, Jr., M.D., deputy chief of Surgery and chief of Cardiothoracic Surgery at Ben Taub Hospital, in leading one of the busiest cardiac surgery programs at a municipal hospital in the nation, where the underserved receive care for the most complex cardiac, thoracic, and trauma cases.
+The surgical volume has doubled over the past four years at Ben Taub Hospital, and acute coronary syndrome treatment outcomes have topped national standards.

 The cardiac surgery research team pursues several research projects and maintains one of the world’s most extensive and well-cataloged aortic tissue banks.
 This core resource facilitates investigations into the causes and progression of aortic disease pursued by our researchers, as well as researchers from other academic institutions.